xataio/xataform/README.md

 ## Open Source alternative to Typeform

+You can read more about the project and its motivation in our [blog post](https://xata.io/blog/xataform-is-here).

 To create new forms, you can use our instance at: https://xataform.com/

 Or deploy your own following the instructions below.